danielbodnar/awesome-stars/BY-LANG.md

 ## ReScript

-- [DZakh/rescript-schema](https://github.com/DZakh/rescript-schema) - The fastest composable parser/serializer for ReScript and TypeScript
+- [DZakh/rescript-schema](https://github.com/DZakh/rescript-schema) - 🧬 The fastest parser in the entire JavaScript ecosystem with a focus on small bundle size and top-notch DX

 ## Reason